explodinglabs/jsonrpcserver/README.md

         return jsonrpcserver.dispatch(sys.modules[__name__])

 ``dispatch`` is the key method in this library.
-It validates the RPC request, and passes the data along to a handler function.
+It validates the RPC request, and passes the data along to a function to handle.
 The argument passed to ``dispatch`` can be any collection of functions, such as a class or module.
 We passed this module to handle them right here.